samuel-skean/KotlinLox/README.md

 I'm choosing Kotlin because it's better not to just copy the code in the book, and I think "sequence", which basically lets you make classical coroutines, is very well suited for writing a lexer.
 Also, null-safety is nice.

 All the lox code in tests/from-book comes straight from the Crafting Interpreters book.
 Other code is highly derived from the code in that book, some of it almost a direct translation (of course, I try to minimize that, since it's not the best way to learn!).

+As of now, this is built through IntelliJ's build system, and nothing fancier.
+This is because I can't be bothered at the moment.